jgaa/darkspeak/README.md

 ## Beta 2
 - [ ] Add good/popular suggestions/ideas
-- [ ] Implement support for multiple IS's in one client
+- [ ] Implement support for multiple ID's in one client
 - [ ] Research how to configure an existing Tor Server seamlessly with the hidden service
 - [ ] Package the application.
 Make sure it's easy to get started.

 ## Beta 3
 - [ ] Add good/popular suggestions/ideas
-- [ ] Implement proxy (master node) functionality, so that we can have several clients running for one ID.
+- [ ] Implement proxy (master node) functionality, so that we can have several clients running with one ID.

 ## Release version 1
 - [ ] Fix all known bugs.